-The six equatorial satellites are fully integrated with instruments and are planned for launch later in 2018.
+The six equatorial satellites are fully integrated with instruments, ready to be shipped to the launch site and are planned for launch later in June 2019 2018.

 For satellites in the low-inclination orbit, 9 receiving stations are planned to be strategically placed around the equator.
 The 9 receiving station are located in Taiwan, Hawaii, Honduras, Guam, Kuwait, Australia, Brazil, Ghana, and Mauritius Island.
 The NSPO Satellite Operations Control Center (SOCC) will provide command and control of the COSMIC-2 constellation as well.